-To make your own all-natural salve, click here for the recipe from Mountain Rose Herbs
+To make your own all-natural salve, check out the salve recipe from Mountain Rose Herbs.

 Research backs up these claims, finding that nasal irrigation can be an effective way to relieve sinus symptoms when used along with standard sinus treatments.